Published on: 11 March 2014 | Last updated: 2 April 2018

 Open tracking of emails sent to the mailing-list

 Mailchimp uses 'beacons' to provide information about the proportion of mailing-list subscribers who open the emails and how many click on the links within them to visit the site.
 This information enables me to evaluate the usefulness of emails.
 The service also identifies which subscribers have opened emails and in theory would allow me to use this information for example to resend the emails to those who hadn't opened it the first time.
-I have no intention of making use of this information - hover, I can't turn it off without turning off the tracking altogether.
+I have no intention of making use of this information - however, I can't turn it off without turning off the tracking altogether.
 (Mailchimp Knowledge Base Article about Open Tracking)

 Mailing-list security and privacy